deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 Bruuk found he enjoyed it, though.
 The training turned out to be much like anything in a gym: strenuous, repetitive, and oddly pleasing.
 He got a little better every time, and that was just enough to reward him, and keep him interested in further progress.

-Wild was an *amazing* teacher, too.
+Wilde was an *amazing* teacher, too.
 Bruuk was really starting to like the Human.

 “You gotta take advantage of your shape, Bruuk.
 Use that long torso of yours and noodle through!”
 Bruuk was used to powering through things, being after all a brownfur.
 He was used to speed and power, not flowing like water.
 Wasn’t used to moving like a *silverfur.* The assault course was turning out to be a Keeda-damned hell of a learning experience for him.

 Moj, it seemed, was getting a different surprise.
 Where Bruuk had been humbled and then rebuilt, Moj was learning that his *actual* limits far exceeded his own self-estimation.
 Okay, his reaction times were slow next to Bruuk or Wild, but not as slow as either nonhuman had first thought.
 He’d always be the slowest and weakest of the three of them… but he could still learn to do things *right.* And in that regard, in fact, he had Bruuk honestly beat.

 Having a built-in armored carapace helped, too.
 No part of him was uncovered and that chitin could take a pretty serious beating.
 Armor was always going to be a weakness for Bruuk.
-As predicted, Bruuk’s armor had been much too tight around the chest, but Wild had spent a few evenings sewing on new side straps.
+As predicted, Bruuk’s armor had been much too tight around the chest, but Wilde had spent a few evenings sewing on new side straps.
 Now it had a reassuringly snug fit instead of crushing his chest.
 Nonetheless, the vest only covered his upper torso: a plate front and back, and smaller ones along his flank.
 The armor for his arms was also far too tight and unfixable, because his were *way* bigger than Wild’s, or in fact most any Human’s at all.
 Bruuk was *ridiculously* proud of that, but it meant he would need to do without.
 The rest of him was similarly uncovered.

 Wild’s own armor set was much nicer, and had been custom-fit for him by the SOR, but it too failed to cover much more than his torso and groin.

-“Full-body scale armor is fucking heavy,” Wild had opined. “‘Horse built me up into a big damn bloke like he does with everyone he knows, but I’m still just that.
+“Full-body scale armor is fucking heavy,” Wilde had opined. “‘Horse built me up into a big damn bloke like he does with everyone he knows, but I’m still just that.
 I’m nowhere *near* strong enough to fight with basically your twin wrapped around me head to toe.”

 Bruuk chittered at the oblique compliment. *“That* heavy?”

 “Aye.
 That’s where it *starts* for the HEAT lads.
 Believe me, their armor rapidly gets much, *much* heavier.
 Us mere mortals need to make do.
 Anyway, enough about them.”
-Wild bounced on his feet and beckoned to Bruuk.
+Wilde bounced on his feet and beckoned to Bruuk.
 “You’ve already halved your time through, did you notice?”

 Bruuk bounced on the balls of his footpaws in turn.
 “Yeh!
 It’s all about moving properly, you were right.
 Kicking a lifetime of bad habits ain’t easy.”

-“I bet, but when you get it…” Wild chuckled and shook his head.
+“I bet, but when you get it…” Wilde chuckled and shook his head.
 “I envy you furry fuckers.
 If I could move that fast while keeping that low…”

 “And if I could *throw* that hard…” Bruuk replied.
 That was a trick he especially envied.
 The motion felt...unpracticed, maybe?
 It made Bruuk aware of supporting muscles in his shoulder he never really knew he had, but that was okay.
 He just had to figure out how to *train* those neglected muscles, and that would be one more item on the growing pile of things he was better at than those big, dumb, overly tall brownies that got all the Female attention.
 If he couldn’t tower like them and just win by default, then he’d just have to completely smoke them at *everything else.*

-And Wild was helping him along that path, too.
+And Wilde was helping him along that path, too.
 Bruuk found his tail wagging.

 “You will!
 Just takes a bunch of practice.
 Now...shall we move on to sparring?”

 Their lifting and sparring sessions were, admittedly, Bruuk’s favorite part of the day.
-While Wild could run circles around him in the assault course, and it seemed every single time they went through there was more to learn, more possibilities to experience…
+While Wilde could run circles around him in the assault course, and it seemed every single time they went through there was more to learn, more possibilities to experience…

 Bruuk got to turn the tables in the gym.
-There, *he* taught Wild a thing or two.
+There, *he* taught Wilde a thing or two.
 Bruuk had been a laborer for most of his life after all, and he’d been a lifelong lifter.
 If there was one thing in the whole damn universe Bruuk could say he were a Keeda-damned *expert* in, it was moving big damn weights however they needed to be moved.
 He could lift a lot more for a lot longer, and rather than wear out he felt energized by it.
-He could outlift Wild on *everything* and the rest of the crew had finally started to notice. *Balls* that felt good!
+He could outlift Wilde on *everything* and the rest of the crew had finally started to notice. *Balls* that felt good!

 But the most *bestest* was sparring, specifically the no-weapons extended playfights they were doing to train up their technique and reflexes.
 That turned out to be where they were almost perfectly well-matched.

 At first, Bruuk got his tail handed to him.
-Wild was a Human after all, a savannah-striding simioid that still had all his ancient tree-swinging upper-body strength and flexibility.
+Wilde was a Human after all, a savannah-striding simioid that still had all his ancient tree-swinging upper-body strength and flexibility.
 He could put his muscle to work from seemingly any angle, no matter how awkward, and that made pinning him a special exercise in frustration; if he could move his arms *at all,* Bruuk would probably suffer for it.
-Wild was a special operator too, trained and conditioned to the finest standard.
+Wilde was a special operator too, trained and conditioned to the finest standard.
 Bruuk had the weight and strength to just *crush* Wild, but he in turn had the toughness to simply take the abuse and keep going.
 Fighting with him was proving to be about the most strenuous workout Bruuk had ever had.

 But Bruuk wasn’t any pushover, eiither.
 He was strong as *balls* and *way* more flexible.
-Wild couldn’t turn one-eighty at the waist, didn’t have as much usable power in his legs.
+Wilde couldn’t turn one-eighty at the waist, didn’t have as much usable power in his legs.
 There were also a few movements where Bruuk was so much stronger it was downright silly.
 For example: pushups were *exercise* to Wild, even if an easy one, but to Bruuk (or really any Gaoian) they were *trivially* effortless.
 They were made to run on their arms, after all.

 Once he figured out how to use his advantages, Bruuk started to come out on top.
 Especially when he started ruthlessly exploiting his greater weight and Wild’s blind eye.
 By the end of the trip, in fact, Bruuk’s winning streak was growing wider every day.
 He’d rather have earned his victories with skill instead of sheer brawn, but, well…

 ...Outmuscling a Human was *good* for the ego, especially a big one like Wild.
-And Wild was...not what Bruuk was expecting.
+And Wilde was...not what Bruuk was expecting.
 Other brownies often tried to downplay the loss when Bruuk put them in their place, with an “I’ll getcha next time” or something similarly jocular and face-saving.
 Wild?
 He just laughed, congratulated him, and went for another round.

-Still: despite all Bruuk’s advantages, Wild was dangerous.
+Still: despite all Bruuk’s advantages, Wilde was dangerous.
 He’d usually end up winning by the end, just through his sheer endless stamina.
 That a Human could beat even a well-conditioned brownie’s endurance turned out to be completely true.
 Just one more thing to get better at.

 It had taken him a while to admit it, but...Bruuk *liked* Wild.